keripix/quickly/README.md

 # Quickly

 Quickly is a small python command-line script enabling you to do change directory (`cd`) without having to type the whole path.
-It does this by mapping a specified key to a path.
+It does this by mapping a specified key to the path.
 The key and the path are set by the user.

+## WARNING: Alpha Quality Software

+The software has been unit tested.
+But in no way I'm claiming that the tests are complete.

+The software has also been tested manually on ArchLinux, and is running as expected.
+But please see the TODO section below to know why I still consider this an alpha quality software.

 ## Example